Facts and figures

 2021 | 1.289.169 € |

-The Facility Management/Building department manages the buildings of the Studentenwerk Schleswig-Holstein, including the 21 halls of residence in Kiel, Lübeck, Flensburg, Heide and Wedel as well as the day care centres.
-Among other things, the team takes care of the maintenance as well as the regular upkeep and inspection of all technical facilities.
-In addition, the department is responsible for planning new buildings as well as conversion and modernisation measures.
+The Facility Management/Building department manages the buildings of Studentenwerk Schleswig-Holstein, including the 21 halls of residence in Kiel, Lübeck, Flensburg, Heide and Wedel as well as the day-care centres.
+Among other things, the team is responsible for the maintenance, regular servicing and inspection of all technical facilities.
+The department is also responsible for planning new buildings as well as conversion and modernisation measures.

-The Student Housing Department makes affordable housing close to universities possible for students in Schleswig-Holstein.
-The team currently manages a total of 21 halls of residence in Kiel, Lübeck, Flensburg, Heide and Wedel, concludes contracts, processes notices of termination or applications to move and communicates with student residents from all over the world thanks to its knowledge of foreign languages.
+The Student Housing department makes affordable and university-related housing possible for students in Schleswig-Holstein.
+The team currently manages a total of 21 halls of residence in Kiel, Lübeck, Flensburg, Heide and Wedel, concludes contracts, processes cancellations or relocation applications and communicates with student residents from all over the world thanks to its foreign language skills.

 Figures